FIT College – Student Handbook

 Exam attendance (Student MUST sit own exams)

 Students MUST sit their own online exams.
-If the College becomes aware that a student has divulged their password to a third party to sit the exam, or had guidance at the time of the exam, that student will be locked out from the online platform and in extreme cases expelled from study at the College.
+If the College becomes aware that a student has divulged their password to a third party to sit the exam, or had guidance at the time of the exam, that student will be locked out from the Cloud Campus and in extreme cases expelled from study at the College.
 Please refer to a College representative if there are any further questions related to this point.

 Redistribution of Online Study Material